SimonPaul-0/Greatest-Of-N-variable-Numbers-C-With-Classes/README.md

 [Simon Paul]

-Feel free to modify the program and use it as desired.
+Feel free to customize this program based on your specific project details.